matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 - Works with Access Transparency to give customers even greater control.
 - Allows you to require **explicit** approval for Google support and engineering to access your project's data.

-**Access Approval quickly alerts you by sending messages when access is required**
+**Access Approval quickly alerts you by sending messages when access required**

-- Access Approval is set up on a project level.
+- Access Approval set up on a project level.
 - Access request messages sent via email of Pub/Sub.
 - Google Cloud Console or Access Approval API used to approve request.